szktkyk/gem/README.md

 # GEM: Genome Editing Meta-database ver1
 ## What is GEM?
-- GEM is the subset of genome editing related metadata from PubMed articles.
+- GEM is the dataset of genome editing related metadata from PubMed articles.
 Extraction of metadata is achieved by utilizing the following databases.
     - PubMed
     - PubMed Central
     - NCBI gene